 Have a look at the demonstration videos below to remind yourself how to use your inhaler so that the medicine goes right into your lungs.

-Top Tips to get the best from your medicines
+Top tips to get the best from medicines

 - Check what medicines you still have at home before re-ordering.